 An Artist’s Haven

 We had an enjoyable few days exploring the colourful colonial city of San Miguel de Allende.
 Not only are artists drawn to San Miguel, but it’s also a popular spot for American and Canadian ex-pats.
-Studios, artisan shops and excellent restaurants make the city a fascinating place to wander.
+Studios, artisan shops and excellent restaurants make the city a fascinating place to explore.

 The cobbled streets (watch your step!) and beautiful colonial houses are a photographer’s dream.
 The light is such that it is easy to see why artists are attracted to the city.
 Most of our time was spent exploring the streets and hidden courtyards.
 However, there were a couple of other things that really stood out for us.